GLYCAM-Web/GLYCAM_Delegator_Docker/README.md

 response.
 If a specific build process needs to be repeated, it should only be necessary to send the request json once more to Delegator.
 This procedure is the next example.

-### Delegate a Build
+## Build multiple shapes for a glycan sequence

-In this section, we will send to the Delegator a json object requesting that the 3D structures for several sequence conformers be built.
+In this section, we will send to the Delegator a json object requesting that the 3D structures for several conformers be built.
 We will inspect the input json and the resulting directory tree.

 #### Copy and inspect the request json